LAB02-Research/HASS.Agent/README.md

 The agent itself comes as a .zip, that you can place anywhere you want.
 After launching, you'll see the configuration screen.
 In there, you get the option to install HASS.Agent as a run-on-boot scheduled task.
 This way, it'll launch after you login, and you won't have to accept UAC popups.
 If you're not comfortable with this setup, you can always manually add a shortcut to your startup folder.

 If you want to use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
 This can be done through <a href="https://hacs.xyz" target="_blank">HACS</a> or manually.

 You'll also need to open the configured port in the firewall of the receiving devices (default `5115`).
+To do so, you can run this command in an elevated prompt:

+`netsh advfirewall firewall add rule name="HASS.Agent Notifier" dir=in action=allow protocol=TCP localport=5115`

 ----